BA, Dip.LA, FNZILA Registered

 Grant engages and project manages quality support staff from a range of professionals to help deliver creative responses and quality graphic and technical documentation.
 This enables us to be flexible, cost effective and target team make-up to suit project scales.

-Environment Canterbury/ Waimakariri District Council - joint Water Zone Committee 2008 - Current Deputy Chair.
-Responsible for preparing Zone implementation Plan Addendum now being reviewed by Ecan for sub-regional Land and Water plan.
+Environment Canterbury/ Waimakariri District Council - joint Water Zone Committee 2008 - 2019.
+Responsible for helping to prepare the Zone Implementation Plan Addendum now being reviewed by Ecan for the sub-regional section of the Canterbury Regional Land and Water plan.

 Waimakariri District Council - Cam River Enhancement sub-committee, Kaiapoi Rehabilitation Working sub-committee, Central Rural Drainage Group, Keep Rangiora Beautiful Group (current).

 CERA - Victoria Square Rehabilitation Referenced Group 2015-2016.
-Helping to save the inaugural NZILA George Malcom Award for Excellence in Design from being demolished.
+Helping to save the inaugural NZILA George Malcolm Award for Excellence in Design from being demolished and contribute to critique for the successful regeneration project .

 Grant has been an active member of the NZILA since joining the institute in 1981.
 He is past Chair, treasurer and committee member of the Canterbury Westland branch, and former national Executive Vice President, Hon Secretary and Treasurer (2000-2013).
 He has recently been a member of the NZILA Registration panel (2018).